 Comments following the C++ style can be inserted anywhere between the other

-tokens of the grammar: The character combinations /*
+tokens of the grammar: The character combinations /* and */ delimit block

-comments (which may be nested), and two slashes //
+comments (which may be nested), and two slashes // start a line comment.
+A

-line comment starting with three slashes and a space ///
+line comment starting with three slashes and a space /// is considered

 documentation and will be associated with the next declaration encountered in